Working with a licensed immigration adviser

 If you need immigration advice, licensed advisers have specialist expertise.

-Why you should use a licensed immigration adviser for New Zealand
+Why you use a licensed immigration adviser

-The code requires advisers to:
+The Code of Conduct requires licensed immigration advisers to:

 - be honest, professional and respectful